XieyangSun/xieyangsun.github.io/_pages/about.md

 * One paper was accepted to ACM CCS 2025 (CCF-A)
 * One paper was accepted to IMWUT/UbiComp (CCF-A)
 * One paper was accepted to IEEE SECON 2022 (CCF-B)
-* One paper won the third prize of ''Jinnang 2021''
+* One paper won the third prize of ''Jinnang-2021''

 ## Publications